rubocode/vision-lk/introduction/timeline/french.md

 ## French Revolution (1789)

-The French Revolution transformed France from a Monarchy into a Democracy.
+The French Revolution transformed France from a ***monarchy*** into a ***democracy***.
 The French had played a significant role in the American struggle for independence from the British.
-The Americans opted to go with a Democracy — a system — instead of a Monarchy.
+The Americans opted to go with a democracy — a system — instead of a monarchy.

 The commemoration of the _Bicentennial of the French Revolution_ was organized and held by the Institute of Fundamental Studies where I worked at the time.
 I participated in the event.